 The transitional vertebra as a cause of back pain should be suspected in refractory back pain though it is an uncommon cause.
-Many patients with Bertolotti’s syndrome present incidentally during routine radiographic examination.
+Many patients with Bertolotti’s syndrome present incidentally during the routine radiographic examination.
 These patients may not have symptoms or signs of this condition.

 The physical examination would be normal in most of the cases except for mild to moderate tenderness at the lower lumbar region, particularly around the pseudo-articulation.
-Range of motion of the spine may be limited during periods of acute exacerbation and may be normal when they are not in pain.
+The range of motion of the spine may be limited during periods of acute exacerbation and may be normal when they are not in pain.

 Occasionally, there may be radicular signs.

 Diagnosis of Bertolotti’s syndrome is based on radiological findings and their correlation with the clinical presentation.

 AP X-rays of lumbar–sacral spine show the presence of an enlarged transverse process of the L5 vertebrae that either might articulate with the sacrum or the ilium bone.
 But the x-rays may be inadequate in cases of milder hemisacralization.

 Scoliosis may also be present.

 As most of the patients have facet joint as pain source, SPECT/CT or bone scan may be able to recognize the culprit L5-S1 facet on the ipsilateral side.
 The contralateral facet may be strained owing to abnormal biomechanics due to scoliosis.